Budapestby VisitCity Guides

 Top Private Medical Facilities

-• Health Guard Hungary – Provides 24/7 mobile medical services, including house calls and hotel visits with English-speaking doctors
+• Health Guard Hungary – These guys do 24/7 mobile medical services.
+They'll come to your hotel or wherever you are with English-speaking doctors

 Modern Duna Medical Center building with glass facade and trees in Budapest